http://www.worldses.org/banner2.jpg

 DOWNLOAD FULL PDF

-Authors: Jean-Francois Chatelain, Rejean Roy and Rene Mayer
+Authors: Jean-Francois Chatelain, Rejean Roy, Rene Mayer

 Abstract: A new spiral cutting method and its implementation within a CAD/CAM application software is proposed to save more than 16% in the roughing process of pockets for light alloy aerospace parts.
 The application prototype developed automatically generates the tool paths related to specific pocket profile geometry.
 It is shown, through experimentation using the prototype, that the parameters which define the spiral tool path geometry have a direct and important impact on cutting times.
 During the roughing operation, the proposed tool path takes into consideration the slant of the walls but also allows maximizing the quantity of material to be removed.
 The approach developed indicates great potential for roughing optimization of parts having multiple pockets.